Orani Church

 The Minor Basilica and Shrine Parish of Our Lady of the Rosary of Orani, commonly known as Orani Church, is a Latin Catholic minor basilica built in the Neoclassical style located in the center of Orani, Bataan, in the Philippines.
 It is under the jurisdiction of the Diocese of Balanga.

-Etymology

-Wilfredo C. Paguio believes that the town got its name from the word "maruani": a group of settlers introduced by the Samal people who wandered into the town and settled there in early days, about 300 years ago – the period which might be considered as the beginning of the history of the town although there were already human settlements in Orani as far back as the late 1500s.

-The name of Orani may also be traced to the town of Orani in the island of Sardinia in present-day Italy, then part of the Kingdom of Spain at the time when the Spanish missionaries, including the Dominicans, were first sent to the Philippines.
-Many towns and places in the Philippines carry the name of towns belonging to the Spanish Crown.
-This is due to the name's significance to the founders of the new town, or in recognition of the patronage and financial contribution of some members of the nobility to the missionary work of the frailes in the new area, or simply as an expression of nostalgia by the colonial masters.
-Such is the case of Nueva Ecija, Nueva Segovia, Nueva Vizcaya, Toledo, Albuquerque, Alcala, and Tolosa, to cite a few examples.
-Several Dominicans also trace their roots to Orani in Sardinia, while the Marquisate of Orani, the noble lineage that encompasses the territory to this day, was known to have contributed extensively to the missions in the New World.

 Description

 The Church of Orani is under the jurisdiction of the Diocese of Balanga; It is part of the Vicariate of Our Lady of the Most Holy Rosary.
 The titular patron saint is Our Lady of the Most Holy Rosary.
 The church is named after its patroness, commonly known as "Our Lady of Orani".
 She is also known as the Virgen Milagrosa, a name given to her by her many devotees in light of a number of miracles attributed to her intercession.